Tanattha/Tanattha/README.md

 [RESUME ON LINKEDIN](https://www.linkedin.com/in/tanattha-thuenim-5b67b31b3/)</br>

-### Feel free to take a look on my pinned project and leave any comment!
+### Feel free to take a look on my pinned projects and leave any comment!